dmotte/misc/examples/talos-prod-vbox/README.md

 For example, one such solution is **OpenEBS Replicated PV Mayastor**; to set it up, see https://www.talos.dev/v1.9/kubernetes-guides/configuration/storage/#openebs-mayastor-replicated-storage.

-If you choose to set up a solution of this kind, please make sure that your cluster satisfies the [**minimum requirements for Mayastor**](https://openebs.io/docs/user-guides/replicated-storage-user-guide/replicated-pv-mayastor/rs-installation#prerequisites).
+If you choose to set up this solution, please make sure that your cluster satisfies the [**minimum requirements for Mayastor**](https://openebs.io/docs/user-guides/replicated-storage-user-guide/replicated-pv-mayastor/rs-installation#prerequisites).

 ## Next steps